NateTheGreat714/AS3-Estimated-File-Download-Time/README.md

 -----

 <b>Note:</b>
-<b>Please read the Example File.fla code comments to see how you can implement this into your own Adobe AIR or AS3 projects!</b>
+<p><b>Please read the Example File.fla code comments to see how you can implement this into your own Adobe AIR or AS3 projects!</b></p>

+<p><b>Also, just for the record, the carson.utils.NetworkSpeedUtils class works and has no errors or bugs.
+The only issue is in the Example File.fla Frame 1 code - Just to clarify that the class is still usable in any ActionScript 3.0 Project.</b></p>